Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Nvidia Titan Xp is 9% faster than the GeForce RTX 4070 Ti in general, because of its higher bandwidth. (explain)
+Memory BandwidthIn theory, the Nvidia Titan Xp should perform a little bit faster than the GeForce RTX 4070 Ti in general. (explain)

-Texel RateThe GeForce RTX 4070 Ti is quite a bit (more or less 46%) more effective at texture filtering than the Nvidia Titan Xp. (explain)
+Texel RateThe GeForce RTX 4070 Ti will be quite a bit (approximately 46%) more effective at AF than the Nvidia Titan Xp. (explain)

-Pixel RateThe GeForce RTX 4070 Ti should be much (about 22%) better at anti-aliasing than the Nvidia Titan Xp, and also will be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce RTX 4070 Ti should be a lot (about 22%) better at FSAA than the Nvidia Titan Xp, and should be capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison